tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: View help message with invalid type e.g. `help test`<br>
       Expected: Shows invalid command format message, stating the allowed keywords to be used by help.
 A help message for help command will also be displayed again to guide the user accordingly.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. Test case: Removing of a supplier or warehouse compulsory attribute e.g. `Name`, `Phone`, `Email` or `Address`<br>
-      Expected: CLI-nic loads up without any suppliers or warehouses.
-The error will be logged in the log file.
-The error will specify that there are illegal values found in data\clinic.json and which entity (supplier or warehouse) have missing attributes.

-   1. Test case: Editing Warehouse or Supplier to have the same name. e.g. 2 warehouses with the name `Charlotte Oliveiro warehouse`<br>
-      Expected: CLI-nic loads up without any suppliers or warehouses.
-The error "Illegal values found in data\clinic.json: Warehouses list contains duplicate warehouse(s)" will be logged in the log file.

-1. Data will be saved automatically after every command
-   1. Test case: Adding a new supplier or warehouse and close CLI-nic by clicking on "X" instead of exit command.
-Sample `add` command is documented in the section above.</br>
-      Expected: Reopen CLI-nic by double clicking on the jar file.
-The new supplier or warehouse added should be included in the respective supplier or warehouse list.